mlcommons/inference/recommendation/dlrm_v2/pytorch/README.md

 Note that this script will pre-process the data during the first run and reuse it over sub-sequent runs.
 The pre-processing of data can take a significant amount of time during the first run.

-In order to use GPU(s), select the number of GPUs with the environment variable `CUDA_VISIBLE_DEVICES`, and run
+In order to use GPU(s), you might need to select the number of GPUs with the environment variable `CUDA_VISIBLE_DEVICES`, and run
 ```
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
 ./run_local.sh pytorch dlrm multihot-criteo gpu --accuracy